fsaltunyuva/fsaltunyuva.github.io/_posts/2025-11-24-Ray-Tracing-Adventure.md

 - **Motion Blur**
 - **Material Roughness**

-Before I begin, I should mention that this blog and project are part of the [Advanced Ray Tracing](https://catalog.metu.edu.tr/course.php?prog=571&course_code=5710795) course given by my professor Ahmet Oğuz Akyüz at Middle East Technical University.
+Before I begin, I should mention that this blog and project are part of the [Advanced Ray Tracing](https://catalog.metu.edu.tr/course.php?prog=571&course_code=5710795) course given by my professor Ahmet Oğuz Akyüz, at Middle East Technical University.

 ### Bugs on Part 2
 To start with the chinese dragon model, as I mentioned in my previous post, the problem was the very small coordinates of the model.
 Therefore, I thought that multisampling would help.
 However, after implementing multisampling (and trying 100 samples), I could not see any difference.
-I will continue to investigate this issue in the future using higher samples or different techniques.
+I will continue to investigate this issue in the future using larger samples or different techniques.

 <p align="center">
 <img alt="chinese dragon bug" src="https://github.com/user-attachments/assets/8eb29623-5e2f-463d-8507-d6b27c3c4704" />
 </p>

-Also, as I mentioned in first part, this project also contributes my C++ skills so I want to mention a small (but surprisingly effective) optimization I did in the intersection code.
+Also, as I mentioned in the first part, this project also contributes to my C++ skills, so I want to mention a small (but surprisingly effective) optimization I did in the intersection code.

-I was initializing Intersector for both isInShadow and traceRay functions separately.
-I knew that this was not optimal but I thought the performance gain would be negligible.
+I was initializing Intersector for both the isInShadow and traceRay functions separately.
+I knew that this was not optimal, but I thought the performance gain would be negligible.

 ```cpp
 static bool isInShadow(const Scene& scene, const Vec3& shadowRayOrigin, const Vec3& shadowRayDir, float lightDistance) {